LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 When installing large packs over unreliable network conditions, you may try switching the default downloader utility from ``curl`` to ``wget``.

-When a pack may be already installed, you can use the ``update(true)`` option to ensure that the installation will by updated to the specified
+When a pack may already be installed, you can use the ``update(true)`` option to ensure that the installation will be updated to the specified
 version:

 ::

    | ?- packs::install(reg, bar, 1:1:2, [update(true)]).

-When using a ``checksig(true)`` option to check a pack signature, is strongly advised that you also use the ``verbose(true)`` option.
+When using a ``checksig(true)`` option to check a pack signature, it is strongly advised that you also use the ``verbose(true)`` option.
 For
 example: